 Or you can use what the butcher department calls a Boston Butt, a pork butt.
 A Boston Butt is half of a pork shoulder, the other half is called a Picnic Shoulder.

 There are also a lot of recipes for pulled pork that use pork tenderloins but those aren’t my favorite.
 You’re definitely not going to get the flavor from a pork tenderloin that you will from a pork shoulder or pork butt.

 We used red onions in this crock pot recipe but if you only have yellow onions it’s totally fine.
-Not an onion fan?
-Maybe you should try a bite or two of this pulled pork with the onions and then make a decision!
+Not an onion fan?mNo worries…the onions almost melt away into the pork once it’s done cooking and the flavor they add can’t be beat.